The Best Book Promotion Sites in 2024

 Getting your book into BookBub’s Featured Deals email is expensive.
 You can check the full price list here.
 What you will see is that a 99¢ Featured Deal will cost anything from $152 to $1,000+ depending on category size.
 Your book will go out to 2m-4m readers in the case of the more expensive categories, and you could sell thousands of books.
 Authors typically report making their money back in twenty-four hours, and enjoying sustained sales for a period afterwards also.
 Also keep in mind there are much cheaper sites below, if that up-front cost is too high a barrier.

 It’s a little cheaper to get a freebie featured, and more expensive for higher-priced books.
 (I don’t recommend doing the latter.)
-My last free run generated over 37,000 downloads – to give you an idea how powerful this option can be.
+My last free run generated around 40,000 downloads – to give you an idea how powerful this option can be.

 BookBub Ads

-There is another way to reach this passionate audience of 10m readers – one which I’ve written a guide to called BookBub Ads Expert – and I also have some other resources like this video guide below.
-Generally speaking though, the BookBub Ads platform is not for beginners; I recommend perusing the options below instead.
+There is another way to reach this passionate audience of 10m readers – one which I’ve written a guide to called BookBub Ads Expert.
+A warning: the BookBub Ads platform is not for beginners; I recommend perusing the cheaper options below instead unless you are experienced.

 Free Book Promotions

-Free book promotions refer to promoting a book which is free, rather than promotions which cost nothing (see below for some of the latter).
+Free book promotions refer to promoting a book which is free, rather than promotions which cost nothing (but those exist too – see below).
 These free promos are often the easiest and cheapest to put together, giving the best return in terms of simply getting your books into readers’ hands.
-Here are my preferred sites in (rough) order of relative power.
+Here are my favourite sites, in order of preference.
+In 2024, free promotions generally get the best return.

 Discounts